 - Inspect gaskets for tears, gaps, or hardening

-- Test seal integrity using dollar bill test
+- Test seal integrity using the dollar bill test

 - Clean and condition gaskets